Graduate and Postdoctoral SHORT-TERM FELLOWSHIPS (Deadlines for application are Nov 1st and May 1st)

 The Short-Term Fellowship Program (Post-Doctoral and Graduate) allows selected candidates to come to the Smithsonian Marine Station at Fort Pierce, Florida any time of the year and is an excellent resource to provide support for researchers.
 These fellowships enable the selected candidates to work in the marine sciences and utilize resources of the Smithsonian Marine Station.
 Find more information here and applications are made here.
 Register for a free account and look under Fellowships, National Museum of Natural History.

-Information about Postdoctoral Fellowships at the National Museum of Natural History and at the Smithsonian Marine Station at Fort Pierce can be found here.
+Information about and applications for Postdoctoral Fellowships at the National Museum of Natural History and at the Smithsonian Marine Station at Fort Pierce can be found here.

 The Smithsonian Institution has had a long association with The Link Foundation dating back to the 1950's when Mr. and Mrs. Edwin A. Link established the Foundation in offices on the Mall in Washington, D.C.
 The Link Trainer, invented by Mr. Link in 1929, was the first successful flight simulator and truly a pioneer engineering effort that started a entirely new field of endeavor.
 Mr. Link later became interested in underwater exploration and developed the Johnson-Sea-Link submersibles.
 As one means of implementing policy, the Foundation makes grants to qualified nonprofit organizations interested in the mastery of the air and sea, and the development of energy resources and their conservation.